CrosschainRiskFramework/CrosschainRiskFramework.github.io/README.md

 ```

 #### Build documentation
-To build the documentation using MkDocs, execute the following :
+To build the documentation using MkDocs, execute the following:
 ```
 make build
 ```
+In addition to building the website, this will generate a copy of the website in PDF format.

 #### Serve documentation locally
 To view the documentation locally using MkDocs execute the command below.
 This will build and serve the documentation site locally, and automatically update the site if the underlying files are changed .